 Purpose of these Standards

-In the past, the use of colors, logos and publications produced for Heidelberg has been unregulated.
-In an effort to create a more consistent image for the university, the Office of Marketing & Communication Services has compiled some basic guidelines addressing the proper and acceptable usage of the university’s logos in visual communications.
+In an effort to present a consistent image for the university, the Office of Marketing & Communication Services has compiled some basic guidelines addressing the proper and acceptable usage of the university’s logos in visual communications.

-Careful consideration was invested in the creation of these new logos, with input from students, faculty, staff and administrators.
-This Graphic Standards Manual is designed to assist everyone in proper usage of the new marks.
+This Graphic Standards Manual is designed to assist everyone in proper usage of University marks.
 All marks are property of Heidelberg University and it is necessary that they be used properly.
 These rules apply to anyone using a Heidelberg mark, both internally and externally.